 ordinance applies to an order governing some detail of procedure or conduct enforced by a limited authority such as a municipality.

 canon suggests in nonreligious use a principle or rule of behavior or procedure commonly accepted as a valid guide.

 The town has passed a zoning ordinance limiting construction.

 a local ordinance forbids all street parking during snowstorms

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'ordinance.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'ordinance.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.